 But enough about household chores; let’s look at an ESL example.

 Imagine or remember a time when you were speaking English with a native speaker, and you were trying to tell a story about something that happened to you earlier that day.
 But you used an incorrect word, which left the listener confused.

 How did you respond internally?
 What thoughts ran through your mind?

-Did you berate yourself (speak to yourself harshly)?
+Did you berate yourself?
 Or, did you simply acknowledge the mistake and try a different way of explaining the situation to your friend?

 But this mindset is based in fear, and when we are in fear, we close ourselves off to growth and connection.
 And, if we really think about it, connecting with others is the real reason we want to learn a new language.